rorywalsh/cabbage/Docs/markdown/Widgets/signaldisplay.md

 # Signal Display

 Displays a graphical representation of a signal.
 Must be used with the **display** or **dispfft** opcodes in Csound.
-You must pass a Csound a-rate variable to the `signalvariable()` identifier, and you must enable `--displays` in the Csound options.
+You must pass a Csound a-rate variable to the `signalVariable()` identifier, and you must enable `--displays` in the Csound options.
 Please see the SignalDisplay example csd for more details.

 <big></pre>
 signaldisplay WIDGET_SYNTAX
 </pre></big>

 ### Specific Identifiers
-{! ./markdown/Widgets/Properties/backgroundcolour.md !}
+{! ./markdown/Widgets/Properties/backgroundColour.md !}

-{! ./markdown/Widgets/Properties/displaytype.md !}
+{! ./markdown/Widgets/Properties/displayType.md !}

-{! ./markdown/Widgets/Properties/signalvariable.md !}
+{! ./markdown/Widgets/Properties/signalVariable.md !}

-{! ./markdown/Widgets/Properties/updaterate.md !}
+{! ./markdown/Widgets/Properties/updateRate.md !}

 {! ./markdown/Widgets/Properties/zoom.md !}